 My wife and I fall under the ‘unexplained infertility’ category but still heard the ‘shooting blanks’ or ‘can’t get it up’ comments because my wife wasn’t pregnant.
 Even though I had a piece of paper from the lab that said I was okay.

-Now while men don’t usually gather in groups admiring tiny cardigans or talk to their friends about the dream to hold their own child, they have a biological clock, however faint the ticking.
+Now while men don’t usually gather in groups admiring tiny cardigans, or talk to their friends about the dream to hold their own child, they certainly have a biological clock too, however faint the ticking.

-Ask any first-time father as he is holding his newborn son 30 seconds after he is delivered if he misses his ‘freedom’.
+Ask any first-time father as he is holding his newborn baby 30 seconds after they’re delivered if he now misses his ‘freedom’.
 The answer will always be no.

-You can also see it when you hear interviews with stars of sport, entertainment or business.
+You can also see it when you hear interviews with sport stars, entertainers or business gurus.
 These men have scaled the heights in their chosen fields and have stood at the top of a world full of challenges.
 They’ve achieved things that most men dream about, yet you hear time and again that the greatest moment of their life was ‘when my son was born’ or ‘when I delivered my little girl’.

-They can look past million-dollar deals, last-second clutch plays to win championships or holding an Oscar – and fondly remember their greatest moment as fatherhood.
+They can look past million-dollar deals, last-second tries to win the championship, or holding an Oscar – and fondly remember their greatest moment as fatherhood.